Higgs boson, renormalization group, and naturalness in cosmology: CMB parameters in the non-minimal Higgs inflation model

-The usual understanding of non-renormalizable theories is that renormalization of higher-dimensional operators does not effect the renormalizable sector of low-dimensional operators, because the former ones are suppressed by powers of a cutoff -- the Planck mass $M_P$ \cite{Weinberg}.
+The usual understanding of non-renormalizable theories is that renormalization of higher-dimensional operators does not affect the renormalizable sector of low-dimensional operators, because the former ones are suppressed by powers of a cutoff -- the Planck mass $M_{\rm P}$ \cite{Weinberg}.
 Therefore, beta functions of the Standard Model sector are not expected to be modified by gravitons.

 The situation with the non-minimal coupling is more subtle.
-Due to mixing of the Higgs scalar field with the longitudinal part of gravity in the kinetic term of the Lagrangian (\ref{inf-grav}), an obvious suppression of pure graviton loops by the effective Planck mass, $M_P^2+\xi\varphi^2\gg M_P^2$, for large $\xi$ proliferates to the sector of the Higgs field, so that certain parts of beta functions are strongly damped by large $\xi$ \cite{Wil}.
-Therefore, a special combination of coupling constants $\mbox{\boldmath$A$}$ which we call {\em anomalous scaling} \cite{we-scale} becomes very small and brings down the CMB compatible Higgs mass bound.
-The importance of this quantity follows from the fact observed in \cite{we-scale,BK,we} that due to large $\xi$, quantum effects and their CMB manifestation are universally determined by $\mbox{\boldmath$A$}$.
+Due to the mixing of the Higgs scalar field with the longitudinal part of gravity in the kinetic term of the Lagrangian (\ref{inf-grav}), an obvious suppression of pure graviton loops by the effective Planck mass, $M_{\rm P}^2+\xi\varphi^2\gg M_{\rm P}^2$, proliferates for large $\xi$ to the sector of the Higgs field, so that certain parts of the beta functions are strongly damped by a large $\xi$ \cite{our-ren,Wil}.
+Therefore, a special combination of coupling constants $\mbox{\boldmath$A$}$ which we call {\em anomalous scaling} \cite{we-scale} becomes very small that decreases the Higgs mass lower bound and makes it compatible with the CMB observational data.
+The importance of this quantity follows from the fact observed in \cite{we-scale,BK,we} that, due to large $\xi$, quantum effects and their CMB manifestation are universally determined by $\mbox{\boldmath$A$}$.
 The nature of this quantity is as follows.

-Let the model contain in addition to (\ref{inf-grav}) also a set of scalar fields $\chi$, vector gauge bosons $A_\mu$ and spinors $\psi$, which have an interaction with $\varPhi$ dictated by the local gauge invariance.
-If we denote by $\varphi$ the inflaton -- the only nonzero component of the mean value of $\varPhi$ in the cosmological state --, then the quantum effective action of the system takes a generic form
+Let the model contain in addition to (\ref{inf-grav}) also a set of scalar fields $\chi$, vector gauge bosons $A_\mu$ and spinors $\psi$, which have an interaction with $\Phi$ dictated by the local gauge invariance.
+If we denote by $\varphi$ the inflaton -- the only nonzero component of the mean value of $\Phi$ in the cosmological state, then the quantum effective action of the system takes the generic form